SonyCSLParis/SoundCL/README.md

 ## Additionnal web tools

-The `/web` directory contains two [Flask](https://flask.palletsprojects.com/en/2.3.x/) apps usefull for creating a dataset and testing models on a website.
+The `/web` directory contains two [Flask](https://flask.palletsprojects.com/en/2.3.x/) apps useful for creating a dataset and testing models on a website.
 For more info please refer to the `/web/README.md` file.